KishoreKammela/JobBoardly/README.md

 ### For Job Seekers:

 - **User Authentication**: Secure registration and login via email/password and social providers (Google, GitHub, Microsoft).
-- **User Profile Management**: Create and update personal and professional details.
+- **User Profile Management**: Create and update personal and professional details, including mobile number.
+Desired salary is handled in INR.
 - **Resume Upload & AI Parsing**: Upload resumes (PDF, DOCX, TXT), with AI attempting to parse and pre-fill profile information.
 - **Job Search & Filtering**: Browse job listings with filters for keywords, location, role type, and remote options.
+Filtered searches can be initiated via URL parameters.
-- **Dynamic Job Detail Pages**: View comprehensive details for each job.
+- **Dynamic Job Detail Pages**: View comprehensive details for each job, including share functionality with clipboard confirmation.
-- **Save Jobs & Saved Searches**: Bookmark jobs and save search filter criteria for later viewing and quick application.
+- **Save Jobs & Saved Searches**: Bookmark jobs and save search filter criteria for later viewing and quick application via the settings page.
 - **Application Submission**: Apply for jobs (creates an application document in Firestore).
 - **My Jobs Page**: View and manage saved and applied jobs with filtering options.
 - **AI-Powered Job Matching**: Get AI-driven job recommendations based on your profile summary (editable for the session) matched against all available approved jobs.